Free Walking Tour Berlin

 The Operation

-The Berlin Airlift operated from June 24, 1948, to May 12, 1949.
-During this time, thousands of flights were conducted to transport essential supplies to West Berlin.
-The airlift’s primary objective was to deliver food, fuel, medicine, and other necessities to the blockaded city.
+From June 24, 1948 to May 12, 1949, the Berlin Airlift existed.
+But thousands of flights were flown during this time to ferry essential supplies to West Berlin.
+The airlift was driven by the need to deliver food, fuel, medicine and other things needed to the blockaded city.

 The aircraft flew into the three main West Berlin airports: Tempelhof, Gatow, and Tegel.
-With remarkable precision and efficiency, the cargo planes unloaded their supplies while simultaneously loading coal, machinery, and other items for the return journey.
+The cargo planes, unloading their supplies with remarkable precision and efficiency while at the same time loading coal, machinery and other items for the return journey, picked up just about everything they landed with.

 The Aftermath